 'They wanted the Boeing 727 to carry a maximum of 141 passengers, which was only eighteen more than the standard layout for the type.
 Germans were used to paying more for their holidays so Dan-Air were happy to oblige.
 Other UK airlines began to muscle in with Laker and Britannia being the main competition. we were by far the most popular UK airline in Berlin - fact.
 Neckemann was the Thomsons of Germany and they used us all the time.
 They had high standards.
 We had to install extra fuel tanks on the 727 to enable them to fly from Berlin to Tenerife, which was about five and a half hours flying time.'

-Dan-Air would became the largest UK operator out of Tegal and the thrid largest of all airlines using the airport.
+Dan-Air would became the largest UK operator out of Tegal and the third largest of all airlines using the airport.

 OIL FLIGHTS & DAKOTA REPLACEMENT